RHEcosystemAppEng/exhort-javascript-api/README.md

 ####  Python Support

-By default Python support assumes that the package is installed using the pip/pip3 binary on the system PATH, of in the customized
+By default, For python support, the api assumes that the package is installed using the pip/pip3 binary on the system PATH, or using the customized
 Binaries passed to environment variables.
-If the package is not installed , then an error will be thrown.
+In any case, If the package is not installed , then an error will be thrown.

 There is an experimental feature of installing the requirements.txt on a virtual env(only python3 or later is supported for this feature) - in this case, it's important to pass in a path to python3 binary as `EXHORT_PYTHON3_PATH` or instead make sure that python3 is on the system path.